koendv/paste_dispenser/README.md

 ## Menu

 There is a settings menu on the serial port.
 Access the console using a vt100 ansi terminal emulation, e.g. [PuTTY](https://putty.org/) on Windows, or minicom on Linux.
-On Android, use an USB OTG adapter and Serial USB Terminal.
+On Android, use an USB OTG adapter and *Serial USB Terminal*.
 The settings menu allows you to configure the solder paste dispenser.
 The menu looks like this:

 	[f] Forward speed 125 steps/sec
 	[s] Forward steps 0 steps